gregertw/actingweb_firstapp/README.md

 This project also has set up Firebase Cloud Messaging, allowing you to send push notifications to the app.
 You need to turn on Cloud Messaging in the Firebase Console.

-For iOS, you also need to generate a key and upload that to Firebase, see https://pub.dev/packages/firebase_messaging.
+For iOS, you also need to generate a key and upload that to Firebase, see https://firebase.flutter.dev/docs/messaging/overview/.

-**Note!!** This app can receive notifications while in the background or terminated through the onResume() and onLaunch() events.
+**Note!!** This app can receive notifications while in the background or terminated through the onMessage() and onBackgroundMessage() events (in appstate.date).
 You should only use so-called "notification" messages and not "data" messages for this (though you can have extra key/value pairs in the "data" section).
-For both Android and iOS, the notification will appear in the system tray and the app is launched and onResume() or onLaunch() triggered.
-It is also possible to make app react directly from the background to notifications.
+For both Android and iOS, the notification will appear in the system tray and the app is launched.

+**Note2!!** It is also possible to make the app react directly from the background to notifications.
 However, this requires custom logic for Android and iOS and is not straightforward, so be warned.
 There was also a bug related to background handling: https://github.com/FirebaseExtended/flutterfire/issues/1763 This is now fixed, but I have not prioritised trying to make it work.

-**Note2!!** The iOS simulator does not support background notifications, only onResume() will be triggered.
+**Note3!!** The iOS simulator does not support background notifications, a real device is needed.

 The app will write the FCM token to console, but you can also go into the drawer menu and click on the menu header area displaying name and email to view all details, including the Firebase messaging token.

+The notification console to send a notification (once configured) is a bit tricky to find, but has this URL: https://console.firebase.google.com/u/0/project/<your_project>/notification/compose.
+In the drawer menu, there is a menu option to show the last notification received.
+Only the title and body is shown.

+Or you can use the command line.
 In order to send a notification, you need to construct a payload like this (this is for shell and you need to replace the `<token>` with the app's token):
 ```
 export DATA='{"notification": {"body": "this is a body","title": "this is a title"}, "priority": "high", "data": {"click_action": "FLUTTER_NOTIFICATION_CLICK", "id": "1", "status": "done"}, "to": "<token>"}'
 ```

 The "notification" part will be delivered either to system tray (background or not running) or directly if the app is open.
-The click_action is required for Android only and for onResume() and onLaunch() to work (i.e. will not have an impact when the Android app is in the foreground).
+The click_action is required for Android only and for background notifications to work (i.e. it will not have an impact when the Android app is in the foreground).
 For iOS, the extra click_action will be included, but does no harm.

 The "id" and "status" elements in "data" are just example data payload that can be used by the app.
 Here you can send a URL or any other data.

-**Note** that on iOS, these keys will appear on the root level of the message json and not within the "data" element.
+**Note** On iOS, these keys will appear on the root level of the message json and not within the "data" element.

 To send the above payload, you can use curl: